 The best option for the patient will be determined before the breast augmentation surgery.

 This custom surgery will provide a result as close as possible to the expectations of the patient.

-- A positioning behind the muscle will be considered for patients with small breasts patients who are very thin.
+A positioning behind the muscle will be considered for patients with small breasts or patients who are very thin.
 In addition to these solutions, two other options can be considered:

 Before the surgery

-- The size of the implant will be defined during 2 test consultations aiming at defining the best solution for the patient.
+- The size of the implant will be defined during 2 test consultations aimed at defining the best solution for the patient.

-- A mammography and an ultrasound exam are always required.
+- A mammography and an ultrasound examination are always required.